thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Adding a Submit Event Method

-Lets take a step back and remember what this view controller is supposed to look like.
-The `HUMEventViewController` will have 4 cells for each property of our event (`name`, `address`, `startDate`, `endDate`) and a submit cell.
-Instead of referring to these by their indexes, lets define these cell indexes in an enum at the top of `HUMEventViewController.h`.
+Let's take a step back and remember what this view controller is supposed to look like.
+The `HUMEventViewController` will have a cell for each property of our event (name, address, startDate, endDate) and a submit cell.
+Instead of referring to these by their indexes, let's define these cell indexes in an enum at the top of `HUMEventViewController.h`.
 This enum starts at `HUMEventCellName = 0` and goes to `HUMEventCellCount = 5`.

 	// HUMEventViewController.h